RapAdix/syosetu_chrome_plugin/README.md

 ## Features

 - 📖 Instant Jisho.org dictionary lookup for selected words
-- 🤖 Grammar explanations with ChatGPT AI
+- 🤖 Grammar explanations with ChatGPT or Gemini
 - 🖥️ Works on both desktop and Android/tablet devices
 - 🔄 Side panel with smooth switching between dictionary and grammar tabs
 - ⚡ Caching system for fast repeated lookups